nmendezst/bag3_adc_test/README.md

-To generate an top level 8-bit SAR ADC:
+To generate a top level 8-bit SAR ADC:

 ```bash